|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 MSA is available to Minnesota residents who are recipients of SSI, or

 Recipients must have resources that total no more than:

-MSA standards are adjusted annually by the amount of the cost of living adjustment (COLA) in SSI.
+MSA standards are adjusted annually by the amount of the cost-of-living adjustment (COLA) in SSI.
 The monthly MSA grant is based on the difference between the appropriate SSI benefit rate (or recipient’s monthly income, if higher) and the appropriate MSA standard.
-Monthly MSA standards for 2012 are:
+Monthly MSA standards for 2012 were:

-MSA also allows special needs payments to qualified MSA participants for medically prescribed diets, representative payee services, guardian or conservator service fees, necessary nonrecurring home repairs or replacement of household furniture and appliances, shelter costs for clients relocating from an institution into the community or who receive Medical Assistance home waiver services.
-Special once-a-year funding may be available for emergency situations when a person or family member lacks basic need items, such as a lack of shelter or food, and that lack threatens the person’s or family’s health or safety.
+MSA also allows special needs payments to qualified MSA participants for medically prescribed diets, representative payee services, guardian or conservator service fees, necessary nonrecurring home repairs or replacement of household furniture and appliances, shelter costs for clients relocating from an institution into the community or receiving Medical Assistance home waiver services.
+Special once-a-year funding may be available for emergency situations when a person or family member lacks basic needs, such shelter or food, and that lack threatens the person’s or family’s health or safety.

 Program recipients and costs

 In state fiscal year 2011 (July 1, 2010, through June 30, 2011), total annual payments were $35.7 million.
 In the same period there were 30,154 recipients per month on average, who received an average monthly payment of $96.94 per recipient.

 To apply for the MSA program, applicants should contact their county human services agency.
 Applicants may also download a Combined Application Form (CAF) (DHS-5223-ENG).
 The completed CAF can be mailed or taken to the local county human services agency.
 For security reasons, applicants cannot apply for assistance online.